 Sharon is incredibly intuitive, sympathetic and supportive. – Nicole A.

-A dancer in Austin, Texas before she moved to NYC, where she expanded her studies in dance, improvisation, yoga and meditation.
+She danced professionally in Austin, Texas before moving to NYC, where she expanded her studies in dance, improvisation, yoga and meditation.
 After these in-depth experiential studies, she wanted to learn more.
 So she became a Physical Therapist.

 A licensed Physical Therapist in NY for over 20 years, Sharon graduated with Honors and earned a Masters Degree in Physical Therapy from Columbia University’s College of Physicians & Surgeons.

 She graduated with High Honors from the University of Texas at Austin with a BA in Modern Dance/Liberal Arts.
-Subsequent to her university studies, Sharon received a 200-hour certificate in Interdisciplinary Yoga from the Nosara and Omega Institutes.
+After dancing, studying Integral Yoga and meditation, after becoming a Physical Therapist, Sharon received a 200-hour certificate in Interdisciplinary Yoga from the Nosara and Omega Institutes.

 A former dancer, Sharon uses an interdisciplinary approach, which includes dance, physical therapy, yoga and meditation, to treat you.
 With a laser-sharp eye, she is a skilled observer.
 Trained to observe your body at rest and in motion, she pin-points which movements or postural habits might contribute to, or even be the primary sources, of your pain.